OptimalBits/bull/README.md

 #### Using promises

-Alternatively, you can use return promises instead of using the `done` callback:
+Alternatively, you can return promises instead of using the `done` callback:

 ```javascript
 videoQueue.process(function (job) { // don't forget to remove the done callback!